Private Echizen Washi Paper Making Experience and Walking Tour

 The large torii gate at the entrance of Imadate is an eye-catching photo spot.
 One of the pleasures of the tour is finding your own favorite points while walking around the city, such as the historic townscape or the mountains covered with fog on rainy days.

 After the papermaking experience, let's take a look at the Echizen washi specialty shop "RYOZO" attached to the workshop.
-"In order to continue as a production area, I want people to know about the various washi papermaking workshops in this production area."
-With this in mind, RYOZO has a variety of washi accessories from the washi papermaking workshops in the production area in addition to its own products.
-If there is something you are interested in, feel free to ask Ms. Yanase what workshop it was made in.
+RYOZO has a variety of washi accessories from the washi papermaking workshops in the production area in addition to its own products.
+If there is something you are interested in, You can ask Ms. Yanase what workshop it was made in.

 After visiting Ryozo Yanase Paper Mill, we will walk to OSADA WASHI.
 The retro workshop is one where craftsmen have been making Japanese paper for generations.
 At the workshop, you can hear directly from the craftsmen about the raw materials of washi, the role of machines, and washi made by various methods.